stepMode/stepmode.github.io/_pages/about.md

 ### **About me**
 * Finished apprenticeship in IT
 * (soon to be) studying CS
-* Noob of all sorts but motivated to learn something new everyday
 * I like to break things...and fixing them eventually